etternagame/etterna/Docs/BuildingUpgrade.md

 xcodebuild -project Etterna.xcodeproj -configuration Release
 ```

-Due to the extreme verbosity of `xcodebuild`, we would recommend [xcpretty](https://github.com/xcpretty/xcpretty) to clean up the output.
+Due to the extreme verbosity of `xcodebuild`, we recommend [xcpretty](https://github.com/xcpretty/xcpretty) to clean up the output.

 ### Windows